Brad Pitt: Artistic resurgence and production success (2009–2018)

 Pitt's next leading role came in 2009 with the Quentin Tarantino-directed war film Inglourious Basterds, which premiered at the 2009 Cannes Film Festival.
-Pitt played Lieutenant Aldo Raine, an American resistance fighter battling Nazis in German-occupied France.
+Pitt played Lieutenant Aldo Raine, "The Apache", an American resistance fighter battling Nazis in German-occupied France.
 The film was a box office hit, taking $311 million worldwide, and garnered generally favorable reviews.
 The film received multiple awards and nominations, including eight Academy Award nominations and seven MTV Movie Award nominations, including Best Male Performance for Pitt.
-He next voiced the superhero character Metro Man in the 2010 animated feature Megamind.
+He next voiced the superhero Metro Man in the 2010 animated feature Megamind.
 Pitt produced and appeared in Terrence Malick's experimental drama The Tree of Life, co-starring Sean Penn, which won the Palme d'Or at the 2011 Cannes Film Festival.
-In a performance that attracted strong praise, he portrayed the Oakland Athletics general manager Billy Beane in the drama Moneyball, which is based on the 2003 book of the same name written by Michael Lewis.
-Moneyball received six Academy Award nominations including Best Picture and Best Actor for Pitt.
+In a performance that attracted strong praise, he portrayed Oakland Athletics general manager Billy Beane in the drama Moneyball, which is based on the 2003 book of the same name written by Michael Lewis.
+Moneyball received six Academy Award nominations, including Best Picture and Best Actor for Pitt.

-His next role was as mob hitman Jackie Cogan in Andrew Dominik's 2012 Killing Them Softly, based on the novel Cogan's Trade by George V. Higgins.
+His next role was as mob hitman Jackie Cogan in Andrew Dominik's Killing Them Softly (2012), based on the novel Cogan's Trade by George V. Higgins.
 In 2013, Pitt starred in World War Z, a thriller about a zombie apocalypse, based on Max Brooks's novel of the same name.
 Pitt also produced the film.
-World War Z grossed $540 million at the box office worldwide, becoming Pitt's then highest grossing picture, until it was overtaken by F1 in 2025 which grossed nearly $600 million worldwide.
+World War Z grossed $540 million at the box office worldwide, becoming Pitt's then highest grossing picture, until it was overtaken by F1 in 2025.
 Next in 2013, he produced, and played a small role in, 12 Years a Slave, a historical drama based on the autobiography of Solomon Northup.
-The film received critical acclaim and was nominated for nine Academy Awards, winning three, including Best Picture.
+The film received critical acclaim and was nominated for nine Academy Awards and won three, including Best Picture.
 Also in 2013, Pitt had a supporting role in Ridley Scott's The Counselor.
 Plan B Entertainment landed its first television series on the 2013–2014 schedule, as their joint venture with ABC Studios, the sci-fi/fantasy drama Resurrection, was picked up by ABC.